 To ensure healthy travel, it is always advisable to carry a small bottle of alcohol-based hand sanitizer at all times.
 Hand sanitizer can ensure travelers keep dirt and germs off their hands, especially when making contact with other vulnerable surfaces.
 Many brands make TSA-friendly bottles, allowing them to stay in the carry-on bag at all times.

-Germs and bacteria are not the only threats travelers face while in a foreign country.
+get link Germs and bacteria are not the only threats travelers face while in a foreign country.
 Mosquitoes are a common vector for diseases, spreading Ebola, malaria, and Zika.